Wanda James: Career

+In 2023, James was honored by Grow Up Cannabis in Canada as the Champion of Justice and Equity, and was the first cannabis professional named to Ad Week's 2021 Trailblazer Award alongside VP Kamala Harris and Tracee Ellis Ross.

+In 2019, James and Steve DeAngelo, a fellow advocate for cannabis reform, were the first people inducted into the MJ Biz Cannabis Hall of Fame.

+In 2018, James was named one of the 100 Most Influential People in the cannabis industry by High Times Magazine.

+In 2015 she was named One of the TOP 50 Female Executives by the publication Cannabis Business Executive (CBE).

+In 2010 James was named the Marijuana Advocate of the Year by Westword magazine.

+Political career

+Political campaigns

-Her political career has spanned over two decades, beginning in Los Angeles working on numerous campaigns as the communications director.
+James' political work has spanned over two decades, beginning in Los Angeles working on numerous campaigns as the communications director.
 After moving to Colorado, she became a campaign manager for numerous candidates.
 She managed Colorado representative Jared Polis's first campaign, and ran the 2006 congressional race in Colorado Springs, Colorado for Lieutenant Colonel Jay Fawcett.
 She worked on former President Barack Obama's 2008 National Finance Committee.
 She worked on Colorado governor John Hickenlooper's task force for Colorado's Amendment 64.
 She also served on Senator Kamala Harris' National Finance Committee as she ran for POTUS.

 She has served as the President of the Nation Women's Political Caucus - Los Angeles.
 She was named a Junior League Board Fellow in 2002 and also served on the board of directors of the Starlight Children's Foundation and the Greater Los Angeles African American Chamber of Commerce.
 She was appointed to the Los Angeles Small and Local Business Commission.

+Political appointments

 Moving to Colorado, her first board appointment was on the Alumni Board at the University of Colorado.
 She worked on Colorado Governor John Hickenlooper's task force for Colorado's Amendment 64.
-She also served on Governor Jared Polis' 2019 Transition Team and Mayor Mike Johnson's 2023 Transition Team.
+She also served on Governor Jared Polis' 2019 Transition Team and Mayor Mike Johnston's 2023 Transition Team.
 She was appointed to the Colorado Tourism Board in 2019.